How to Improve Each Stage of Your Ecommerce Sales Funnel

 In traditional brick-and-mortar selling, once a customer has decided to buy, the ol’ wisdom was to shut up and take their money.
 Amateur salespeople could talk themselves out of a sale by offering the prospect unasked for information.

-While the dynamic is different in ecommerce, there's still some truth to getting out of the customer’s way once they have decided to buy.
+While the dynamic is different with ecommerce marketing, there's still some truth to getting out of the customer’s way once they have decided to buy.
 To do that, we recommend you create a friction-free checkout experience.

 1. Create a friction-free checkout experience